lake-wg/authz/draft-selander-ace-ake-authz.md

 The authenticator receives message 3.

-## Authenticator <-> AAA Server {#r-as}
+## Authenticator <-> Authorization Server {#r-as}

-The authenticator and AAA server are assumed to have secure communication, for example based on TLS authenticated with certificates.
+The authenticator and authorization server are assumed to have secure communication, for example based on TLS authenticated with certificates.

 ### Voucher Request

-The authenticator sends the voucher request to the AAA server.
+The authenticator sends the voucher request to the authorization server.
 The Voucher_Request SHALL be a CBOR array as defined below:

 ~~~~~~~~~~~